 God is my lake.
 When I don't keep my eye on Him, I feel lost.
 Even though the lake was contained in one place, no matter where I was on the path, I could see the lake.
 Sometimes I had to look harder to see the lake through the trees, but it was still there.

 As we go down our path in life, God is always there and is not contained in one place, unless we put Him in only one place of our lives.
 Sometimes He may be harder to see, but if we look hard enough, we will find He was there all along.

 We may not always have a clear path to go down in life.
 If we look hard enough for the signs, we will see them.
 I know I have missed a lot of signs in my life.
 Instead of worrying about the signs I have missed, I focus on not missing the ones ahead.

 One thing that would never help me on this hike was looking back.
 I had nothing to gain from looking back and everything to gain from looking forward.
 Occasionally I would lose sight of the lake and get off the path.
 That did not mean my hike was over or I was lost.
 I was always able to find my way back to the original path.

 On this path, I could take the hard way and not take advantage of the help I found along the way via bridges, etc. That would sometimes make the journey harder.
 The devices in place were there to help me, and there was no reason not to take advantage of them, especially when I did not want to sink in the mud.

 Sometimes I can be very stubborn and insist on doing it on my own.
 I end up sinking sometimes.
 Taking advantage of the help around me does not make me any less of a hiker nor does it make me any less of a person in real life.

-When I have kept my focus on God I have triumphed over even the biggest of stumbling blocks...even epilepsy, after 25 years.
+When I keep my focus on God, I triumph over even the biggest of stumbling blocks...even epilepsy, after 25 years.
 That was due to God, and my faith in Him.

 Written by Kristen Heir